rzeigler/waveguide/docs/index.md

 * mapWith
 * chainErrorWith

-Combinators that take multiple RIOs are different.
+Combinators that take multiple Waves are different.
 Don't be confused by `zipWith` for instance.